forsbergapp/app_portfolio/README.md

 	country translations.
 The mayor 30 languages are translated in the apps.
 Icons are frequently used to minmize text usage and to provide simplier and better explanation to a global audience.

 	Developed in Visual Studio Code in Windows with integration with Github and Jira following Scrum agile project management framework and deployed on Oracle Cloud and Ubuntu server.

 # Project description

 	Why
-	As a certified professional developer, develop a new platform using latest technology and paradigm used today and to show a well structured enterprise level platform implemented with pure technology without unnecessary obscure frameworks.
+	As a certified professional developer, develop a new platform using latest technology and paradigm used today and to show a well structured enterprise level platform implemented with pure technology without unnecessary obscure frameworks to be used as reference project and a manual and guidance for future projects.

 	What
-	Create a platform with latest technology supporting any language and regional setting with the most optimized, structured and most pragmatic and academic implementation in mind using years of empirical knowledge of full stack development.
+	Create a web app platform with latest technology supporting any language and regional setting with the most optimized, structured and most pragmatic and academic implementation in mind using years of empirical knowledge of full stack development using Javascript, HTML, CSS as the most popular technology used for front end web development and using most popular open source or free SQL databases for back end development.
+The web app platform should be deployed on the popular Node.js that supports Javascript in the server.

 	How
 	Aquiring latest certifications, studying latest technologies trying out pros and cons.
 	Finding common factors in MariaDB, Mysql, PostgreSQL and Oracle databases to implement easier maintainable REST API and datamodel.
 	Consolidate ideas from Angular, Vue, React, jQuery, Oracle Forms, Oracle Reports and Oracle APEX, existing log and monitor solutions, javascript frameworks to optimal structure and implementation.

 	Requirements

+	- all apps should be web apps with open source written in Javascript, HTML and CSS both for front end and back end and using JSON and REST API between front end and back end
+    - all apps should work on mobile, tablet and desktop computers
 	- all apps should be single page application (SPA)
 	- one app should be Progressive Web App (PWA)
 	- any language, all unicode characters in client and in server, any regional setting, double bilanguage calendar realtime timetable calculations with all known needed settings configurable with different themes using CSS,
 	- social network
-	- Javascript ECMAScript modules and ES6+ javsscript using Express in Node.js.
+	- Javascript ECMAScript modules and ES6+ Javascript using Express in Node.js.
+Thirdparty javascript modules should be converted from CommonJS to ECMScript modules if necessary.
 	- report PDF with QR codes pixel perfect design using css pt font size measurement and full unicode support
-	- forms server with client component servergeneration
+	- forms server with client component server generation
 	- database and file logging
-	- apps are component servergenerated with database data population
+	- apps are component server generated with database data population
 	- microservice arquitecture
 	- MariaDB, MySQL, PostgreSQL and Oracle databases supported deployed on Oracle Cloud with dynamic pool arquitecture and sql logging stratified per app
+	- database should support transactions with rollback and commit and be able to save images in the database
+	- database ER model and server datamodel using a database data model designer tool that can generate SQL from the server data model
 	- dynamic app installation
 	- admin app with monitoring of live connections and logs, statistics, broadcast maintenance, messaging to clients, database info, OS info, process info and user role management.